jguida941/contact-suite-spring-react/README.md

 ```

 ## QA Summary
 Each GitHub Actions matrix job writes a QA table (tests, coverage, mutation score, Dependency-Check status) to the run summary.
-Open any workflow’s “Summary” tab and look for the “QA Metrics” table for the latest numbers.
+The table now includes colored icons, ASCII bars, and severity breakdowns so drift stands out immediately.
+Open any workflow’s “Summary” tab and look for the “QA Metrics” section for the latest numbers.

+Need richer visuals?
+Download the `quality-reports-<os>-jdk<ver>` artifact from the workflow run and open `target/site/qa-dashboard/index.html`.
+The dashboard is a single dark-mode page with the same KPIs, inline progress bars, and quick links over to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports.

 <img width="1116" height="853" alt="Screenshot 2025-11-18 at 3 37 18 AM" src="https://github.com/user-attachments/assets/9ae307a2-9c6e-4514-9311-4f8c9c468a90" />